 - Bangladesh’s bond market is dominated by government issues.
-Treasury bills and bonds totalling BDT1,073 billion were issued in the year to the end of March 2019.
+Treasury bills and bonds totalling BDT1,603 billion were issued in the year to the end of May 2020.

 - Bangladesh is a member of the Asian Clearing Union.

 - The banking system in Bangladesh is regulated by Bangladesh Bank, which is also the central bank.
-It is introducing Basel III regulations in phases between 2015 and 2019.
+The majority of banks had implemented Basel III regulations by the end of 2019.
 Prior approval of Bangladesh Bank is required for some foreign exchange transactions.

-- The corporate income tax rate is 25% for publicly-traded companies and 35% for other companies.
+- The corporate income tax rate is 25% for publicly-traded companies and 35% for other companies, including branches of foreign companies.
 Banks, insurance companies and financial institutions are taxed at 40%, falling to 37.5% if they are publicly-traded.
 Mobile phone operators and cigarette manufacturing companies are taxed at 45%.

-- A minimum tax of 0.6% on gross receipts from all sources of income is charged on companies (other than mobile phone operators and manufacturers of cigarettes and other tobacco products) or a firm that has gross receipts above BDT5 million, irrespective of profit or loss, if the minimum tax is higher than the corporate tax liability.
+- A minimum tax of 0.6% on gross receipts from all sources of income is charged on companies (other than mobile phone operators and manufacturers of cigarettes and other tobacco products which pay a rate of 1% and 2% respectively) or a firm that has gross receipts above BDT5 million, irrespective of profit or loss, if the minimum tax is higher than the corporate tax liability.
 The minimum tax is 0.1% of gross receipts for firms manufacturing goods for the first three years after production commences.